SimformSolutionsPvtLtd/react-native-story-view/README.md

     </tr>
   </table>

 Pass any custom view in story view.
-It will be rendered on top of story view as it have an absolute position.
+It will be rendered on top of story view as it has an absolute position.
 In `renderCustomView` of StoryContainer, Any custom component can be assigned.

 ```js
 <MultiStory